 The lifestyle, practices, and traditional teachings of Krishna bhakti were first established in the West by A.C.
 Bhaktivedanta Swami Prabhupada and his dedicated students.
 Prabhupada began his Western mission in 1965 when he came to New York City at the age of 69.
 There he created the International Society for Krishna Consciousness, ISKCON, commonly known as the Hare Krishna movement.

 Today, ISKCON has more than 300 centers worldwide with millions of members.
 The path of Krishna bhakti offers many rewards, including community and spiritual fellowship.
-We warmly invite you to learn about our Krishna West community, enjoy its spiritual resources, and grow with fellow seekers eager for joyful, rational, and inspired spiritual life.
+We warmly invite you to learn about our Krishna West communities, enjoy their spiritual resources, and grow with fellow seekers eager for joyful, rational, and inspired spiritual life.